 All of that is going to change.
 I am going to want to take baby girl with me.
 Or if I leave her at home, I will miss her terribly.
 Traveling is going to become a lot more complicated.
 I pride myself on being able to pack very lightly, even when I am going on a long trip overseas.
 I know that this is going to change very drastically.
 That doesn’t mean it won’t be fun.
 I can’t wait to take her to the beach for the first time.
 Or overseas for the first time.
 I want so many things for her, things I never experienced.
 I want her to learn languages and be musical like her dad.
 I want her to experience different countries like her mom.
 I want her to be kind and compassionate, strong and intelligent.
 I honestly can’t wait to meet her.
 Here is to not waiting too much longer!

 I was supposed to go to a conference for work this week.
 I had bought a few dresses to make sure I could fit into something.
 Out of no where, we had the worst/only snow storm we have had all winter.
 The conference was delayed and we decided it was better if I stayed behind in case we got stuck.
 I did want to share the dresses I bought so that if any of you are looking for maternity conference wear, you could see them!

 You may recognize the blue lace dress, I also have it in burgundy.
 I love that this dress is works throughout every trimester.
 It stretches with you but is definitely a classic look.
 This is one of my favorite colors to wear too so it is a double win!

 I had been eyeing this purse from Sole Society for awhile.
-I love the color and it fits my Macbook along with everything else I need in my purse.
+It fits my Macbook along with everything else I need in my purse and I love the color.
 It’s great for work and for running errands.

 Due date is in two weeks, so baby girl could be here at any time!